 One of the aspects influencing design solutions for landing pages should be a reasonable time of page loading.
 Users do not like to lose their time, and the landing page is not a piece of unique something that will be an exception.
 Don’t make the visitors wait.
 All the design solutions should be thought-out carefully not to overload the page and prolong its time of loading unnecessarily.

 – Video Presentation

-Video presentation can become a very good way to present a product without making users read long copy blocks.
-It involves all the sences of perception into process.
+A video presentation can become a very good way to present a product without making users read long copy blocks.
+It involves all the senses of perception in the process.
 Video can make the page active and interesting.
-However, there is a pitfall to remember about: video has a considerable impact on page loading time.
+However, there is a pitfall to remember: the video has a considerable impact on page loading time.
 So, it should be really worth watching to become a design element of an efficient landing page.

 – Responsive design

-Several years ago one of the articles on Think with Google provided interesting facts and statistics about the importance of resonsive design for web products.
+Several years ago one of the articles on Think with Google provided interesting facts and statistics about the importance of responsive design for web products.
 Among them, we can learn that:

 - 61% of users said that if they didn’t find what they were looking for right away on a mobile site, they’d quickly move on to another site

 - 79% of people who don’t like what they find on one site will go back and search for another site